BaseMC/Aves/README.md

 # Aves
 A Minecraft deobfusctor / code generator

-Generates deobfuscated code based on the [emitted obfuscation files from mojang](https://www.minecraft.net/article/minecraft-snapshot-19w36a) (since 19w36a) in 5 minutes
+Generates deobfuscated code based on the [emitted obfuscation files from mojang](https://www.minecraft.net/article/minecraft-snapshot-19w36a) (since 19w36a) in round about 5 minutes

 ``platform independent`` ``no local installation of Minecraft required``